 "How to Recycle in Gonzales, Soledad and Greenfield"

 With a message from Monterey County Supervisor Simón Salinas

 Con un mensaje de Monterey County Supervisor Simón Salinas

-Commercial Service includes garbage service (rates are based on container size and collection frequency) and FREE mixed recycling cart service.
+Commercial Service includes garbage, mixed recycling, and cardboard recycling service.
+Rates are based on trash container size and collection frequency.

 Waste reduction and recycling consulting services are available from Tri-Cities at no extra fee.

 Taking advantage of this valuable, free service could save your business hundreds if not thousands of dollars per year.
-Call 888-678-6798 for more information.
+Call Tri-Cities Disposal & Recycling at 888-678-6798 for more information.

-California State Law AB1826 (2014) went into effect in January of 2016.
+AB 1826 went into effect in January of 2016.
 The law requires businesses to recycle their organic waste on and after April 1, 2016, depending on the amount of waste they generate per week.
-This law also requires that on and after January 1, 2016, local jurisdictions across the state implement an organic waste recycling program to divert organic waste generated by businesses, including multifamily residential dwellings that consist of five or more units (please note, however, that multifamily dwellings are not required to have a food waste diversion program).
+This law also requires that on and after January 1, 2016, local jurisdictions across the state implement an organic waste recycling program to divert organic waste generated by businesses, including multifamily residential dwellings that consist of five or more units.
 Organic waste (also referred to as organics) means food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste that is mixed in with food waste.
 This law phases in the mandatory recycling of commercial organics over time, while also offering an exemption process for rural counties.
 In particular, the minimum threshold of organic waste generation by businesses decreases over time, which means that an increasingly greater proportion of the commercial sector will be required to comply.

 Commercial recycling is now mandatory for most businesses.